HafsaHameed457/NT-Info/README.md

 - Allow Listing: Modern terminology to avoid potential biases associated with "white" in "whitelisting."
 It functions the same as whitelisting.

 - White Listing: Older term with the same concept, now being replaced in many contexts for inclusivity.

+## Working

+- Security Policy: Only entities on the list are granted access; all others are denied by default.

+## Examples:

+- CORS Allow List: Domains permitted via Access-Control-Allow-Origin.

+- Firewall Rules: Specific IPs allowed to connect to a network.

+- Application Access: Only approved users or systems can interact with an API.